Thank you Mr. President.

-Concerning Operation Protective Edge, Al Mezan and Adalah filed complaints on 28 incidents of suspected serious international humanitarian and human rights law violations to the Israeli authorities, demanding that they open independent criminal investigations and prosecute those responsible.
+Concerning Operation Protective Edge, Al Mezan and Adalah filed complaints on 27 incidents of suspected IHL and human rights violations to the Israeli authorities, demanding that they open independent criminal investigations and prosecute those responsible.
 Al Mezan also filed an additional 107 complaints concerning suspected war crimes.

-Two and a half years after the bombardment, Israel has not opened a single investigation into any of Al Mezan’s 107 serious criminal complaints, and among Adalah and Al Mezan’s 28 complaints, not a single indictment has been issued.
-Only incidents of looting by Israeli soldiers and abuse of civilians in military detention were prosecuted, which reflects the Israeli leadership's stated position during the Operation of investigating and prosecuting what qualify as 'common crimes'.
-The investigations into a few of the serious attacks on UNRWA shelters and civilian targets were closed without further procedures.
+The results show that two years after the Operation, Israel has not opened a single investigation into any of Al Mezan’s 107 complaints; and among Adalah and Al Mezan’s complaints, not a single indictment has been issued.
+The only cases that were processed concern incidents of looting by Israeli military personnel and the abuse of civilians in military detention, which reflects the Israeli leadership's intention to shield the personnel from prosecution for serious wrongdoing - thereby limiting punishment to what qualifies as 'common crimes'.

-The handling of our serious complaints has proven what we have long experienced: Israel is unwilling to conduct genuine, independent investigations into suspected war crimes and does not hold those responsible to account as required by international law.
+The handling of our complaints has proven what we have long experienced: Israel is unwilling to conduct genuine, independent investigations into suspected war crimes and does not hold those responsible to account, as required by international law.
 This continues to be the case even after the Israeli military established its Fact-Finding Assessment Mechanism.
+Israel’s law enforcement system and its flawed investigative mechanisms instead appear primarily geared towards protecting its armed forces and allowing impunity to prevail.

 We call on the Human Rights Council and members states to: